WeCamp/TeamBacon/README.md

     ];

 ## CLI script
-There's a command line script to import data from github into the graph: `scripts/cli`.
+There are command line scripts to import and clear data from GitHub into the graph: `scripts/cli`.
 In order to use it you first have to make it executable, like so

     chmod a+x scripts/cli

-You can call it like this:
+### Import data

     ./scripts/cli bacon:import-github user

 It requires a few parameters, see `src/Console/Import2GraphCommand.php` for the options.
 The command above will import the users.

+### Clear data

+    ./scripts/cli bacon:clear-storage

 ## Endpoints